panduhjohn/bs-paint/README.md

 We'll be checking the state of those three things as the user interacts with them.
 Pay attention to the logical flow of the app, and if you need to see Colin's version for logical flow reference, it's at [bs-paint.surge.sh](https://bs-paint.surge.sh).

-Did you notice how all those things have `.color-${n}` classes on them?
-That brings us to the CSS, which has none of those classes.
+Did you notice how all three sections listed above have `.color-${n}` classes on them or their elements?
+That brings us to the CSS, which has... none of those classes.
 You can pick your own colors and define them using those classes.
 You'll need at least four of them, and one for a blank color.
-(Unless you want to implement erasing another way, but... we'll get there!)

 Now on to the real meat of it: the JavaScript.